PORCELAIN BY ANTOINETTE

 What will you need.

 If you are someone that is just testing to see if you would like to work with pottery clay, that may be the only thing you need.
 Most people want to make their work permanent.
 For that you would need access to a pottery kiln.
-Many potters is willing to rent out space in their kilns, but there are other ways to come around as well and I will write more about it in future.
+Many potters are willing to rent out space in their kilns, but there are other ways to come around as well, and I will write more about it in future.

 Do not buy tools; not yet.
 For the moment you should be able to get along with what you have in your kitchen cabinets.